jaswindersingh2/RNAsnap2/README.md

 1. `git clone https://github.com/jaswindersingh2/RNAsnap2.git`
 2. `cd RNAsnap2`

-If you are using RNAsnap2 (SingleSeq) then Step-3 to Step-7 can be skipped as these steps are only required for profile feature generation.
+If using RNAsnap2 (SingleSeq) only then Step-3 to Step-6 can be skipped as these steps are only required for profile feature generation.

 3. `wget 'eddylab.org/infernal/infernal-1.1.3-linux-intel-gcc.tar.gz'`
 4. `tar -xvzf infernal-*.tar.gz && rm infernal-*.tar.gz`